rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Style

-Use these redline specifications when you construct vertical layout key-value pairs.
+Use these specifications when you construct key-value pairs in a vertical layout.

 {% endcolumn %}